The Shih Tzu New Year's Resolution Challenge

 Why choose this goal?

 For brachycephalic breeds like the Shih Tzu (short snouts and compressed breathing passages), a collar (which puts tension on the neck) can be overly restrictive on their already limited airways.
-These breeds require harnesses, which distributes pressure across the much-stronger chest, shoulders and back.
+This breeds requires a harness instead, which distributes pressure across the much-stronger chest, shoulders, and back.
 Benefits of a harness include:

 - Helps prevent tracheal collapse.